 This handy light weighs in at a scant 50 grams—about the weight of a golf ball.
 Throw in a wide, comfy headband and low-profile design, and you’ll wonder if the thing could light up a drawer.
 But light up it does, and then some, with an impressive 200 lumens and a rechargeable battery.
-Available at Girls Outdoors; $45.
+Available online; $30.

 Princeton Tec Snap Solo

 Attached to its harness by magnet, this 300-lumen headlamp slips out for use it as a handheld flashlight or mini-lantern, which you can stick to a car hood, campstove, or other metal surface for constant, direct illumination.
 There’s also a dimmer for controlling brightness and battery life.
-Available at Bob Ward's. $35.
+Available online; $40.